 According to the American Action Forum, the cost of college education has outpaced inflation for decades.
 For many Americans, funding a full college education is an unrealistic expectation.
 Parents, however, should still save for college.
 One of the best vehicles for this goal is the 529 College Savings Plan.

 529 plans are, essentially, investment accounts.
-They grow tax free and can be used for qualified higher education costs, as defined by the IRS.
-These include tuition, room & board.
+They grow tax-free and can be used for qualified higher education costs, as defined by the IRS.
+These include tuition, room, and board.
 It also includes computers and other technological equipment (if said equipment is required by the course).
 From a psychological perspective, funding a 529 plan can be a lot like funding a 401(k).
 They both have regularly scheduled contributions from savings, or in some cases, directly from payroll.

 4. Invest for the Future

 This allows the parent to open an account on behalf of the child, and act as custodian with full discretion over the account activity.
-Many times, parents will open a brokerage UTMA Account and choose a diversified portfolio built for long term investment success.
+Many times, parents will open a brokerage UTMA account and choose a diversified portfolio built for long-term investment success.
 All of those first communion funds and birthday funds may seem small at the time.
 But if consistently invested in a well-diversified portfolio, they can amount to a significant nest egg when the child enters adulthood.
-An annual investment of five-hundred dollars over eighteen years in a balanced account that achieves an average annual return of 7%, after fees and expenses, could amount to over $18,000 when the child reaches adulthood.
+An annual investment of $500 over 18 years in a balanced account that achieves an average annual return of 7 percent, after fees and expenses, could amount to over $18,000 when the child reaches adulthood.
 That’s no small amount of money!